Kuift/GuiftsDynamicBlueprint/README.md

 add the CustomRenderer.as to your rules.cfg scripts list.
 Example, to have it added on CTF gamemode, go to King Arthur's Gold\Base\Rules\CTF\gamemode.cfg and edit the file to add CustomRenderer.as in the script section.

 ## TODO:
+- make the prefab blueprint supported on the network
 - integrate a selector gui
 - add the possibilities to have multiple blueprint
 - integrate save mechanics with a GUI elements